Everything You Should Know About Shopping In LA

 It seems everywhere you turn in Los Angeles there are shops, flea markets, malls, and entire streets dedicated to luring the consumer in to spend a few of their hard-earned dollars.
 This large bustling city is the perfect place to lose yourself when shopping.

 With the weather being sunny and simply fantastic most of the time, spending an afternoon strolling through a shopping district or hanging out in an open-air mall would be the perfect day, especially for shopaholics who flock to L.A.'s shopping destinations.

 When you think about shopping in Los Angeles, many will probably envision the iconic scenes in Pretty Woman with Julia Roberts’ character learning the ins and outs of L.A. shopping and strolling down the famous shopping street, Rodeo Drive, with Richard Gere.
 But no one wants to go shopping when they have to drag their suitcases with them.
-Leave your bags at one of the many luggage storage spots in Los Angeles before you hit the stores.
+Leave your bags at one of the many locations for luggage storage in Los Angeles before you hit the stores.

 Shopping in Los Angeles is one of the ultimate experiences whether you live in the city, suburbs, or are just visiting for a few days (for where to stay in LA, see our guide to the best locations).
 Check out some of the most popular malls, lesser-known gems, and amazing vintage finds in Los Angeles.

 One of the biggest and possibly best shopping malls in Los Angeles is the Beverly Center with over 100 different stores ranging from home goods to electronics to haute couture.
 You will be able to find exactly what you are searching for here.